 The organisers of CSI & CSH continue in their mission to connect the cruise community with a dynamic program of events taking place over the two-day show.
 Among the standout attractions will be the big Reunion Party, the Cruise Conversations Live conference and the European Pavilion, featuring Europe’s premium suppliers.
 From raising a glass with much-missed friends and associates at Happy Hour to the 300+ exhibitors, including DSP Doha, Grottini and Studio DADO, CSI & CSH will be a hub for building the future of cruise design and guest experience.

 All visitors already registered will have their passes automatically transferred to the new dates.
 Register today for free to be part of the ultimate cruise reunion at Cruise Ship Interiors and Hospitality Expo America, on 10 – 11 November at the Miami Beach Convention Center.

 About Cruise Ship Interiors Design Expo Americas

-Cruise Ship Interiors Design Expo Americas and Cruise Ship Hospitality Expo reunites the cruise industry!
+Cruise Ship Interiors Design Expo Americas and Cruise Ship Hospitality Expo reunite the cruise industry!